notification-system/docs/frontend-initial-spec.md

 ## Logging
 * Using logging service for client app
 * Open Telemetry Standard
-* Can easily export the logs to Grafana or Seq
+* Can easily export the logs to Grafana(currently using Seq)
 * Easily track all the information about any connected device
 * Tracks all failed API request